This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-Additionally, if you’re going to be using your speakers for listening or in conjunction with recording equipment, you may want to check out Apple's guide to connecting to audio equipment to their laptops.
-It will guide you through any setup needed for the most common types instruments and stereos.
+Additionally, if you’re going to be using your speakers for listening or in conjunction with recording equipment, you may want to check out this Apple support guide to connecting audio equipment to your MacBook.
+It will guide you through any setup needed for the most common types of instruments and stereos.

 A great set of speakers can really take the experience of using your Mac to the next level.

 Whether it’s pumping up your private dance party, background music while you’re working, or playback for the project you’re working on, any of the speakers we’ve highlighted here will deliver both volume and quality.